 - a.
 Always working in a safe manner and setting the example for all employees. - b.
 The actions, output, safety, and strict adherence to all company policies of every member of their crew. - c.
 Ensuring that all equipment is used and maintained as required including the beginning and end of shift procedures that must be followed for all trucks & equipment. - d.
-Ongoing safety instruction to employees about the proper operation of tools, equipment, and material handling. - e.
-Ongoing instruction about work zone safety. - f.
-Ensuring that employees are not working under the influence of drugs or alcohol. - g.
-Conducting Safety Tool Talks & Daily Safety Minute discussions with employees. - h.
-Provide ongoing safety instruction for the proper operation of tools, equipment, and material handling. - i.
-Investigate and report all incidents (injuries, illnesses, crashes, near misses). - j.
+Ongoing instruction about work zone safety. - e.
+Ensuring that employees are not working under the influence of drugs or alcohol. - f.
+Conducting Safety Tool Talks & Daily Safety Minute discussions with employees. - g.
+Provide ongoing safety instruction for the proper operation of tools, equipment, and material handling. - h.
+Investigate and report all incidents (injuries, illnesses, crashes, near misses). - i.
 Ensure that a copy of this Environmental, Safety and Health Handbook is available at the jobsite.